Optimal $(2,\delta)$ Locally Repairable Codes via Punctured Simplex Codes: Introduction

 The rest of this paper is organized as follows.
-In Section II, we recall a general construction of linear codes given by Ding \textit{et al.}\cite{constrLinearCode}, and some basic notation and results on finite geometry and Krawtchouk polynomials.
-In Section III, we consider $(2,\delta)$-LRCs and present three infinite families of $k$-optimal ($2,\delta$)-LRCs.
-Section IV concludes the paper.
+In Section 2, we recall a general construction of linear codes given by Ding and Niederreiter \cite{constrLinearCode}, and some basic notations and results on finite geometry and Krawtchouk polynomials.
+In Section 3, we consider $(2,\delta)$-LRCs and present several infinite families of $k$-optimal ($2,\delta$)-LRCs, some of which are also Griesmer codes or distance-optimal codes.
+Section 4 concludes the paper.
+We remark that the parameters of all codes with explicit generator matrix presented in this paper are verified by Magma programs.